prominence-eosc/docs/notebooks.md

   nav: "docs"
 ---

-Since all interaction with PROMINENCE is via a REST API it is straightforward to use PROMINENCE from a Jupyter notebook.
+Since all interaction with PROMINENCE is via a REST API it is straightforward to use PROMINENCE from any Jupyter notebook.
 See [here](/docs/python) for more information on using PROMINENCE from Python.

 ## Simple example
 Firstly install the PROMINENCE CLI: